 During the first quarter of 2023, the board of directors approved a decision to revise Keyera's dividend payments from a monthly to quarterly distribution.
-Effective with the dividend that will be declared in the second quarter of 2023, Keyera will pay a dividend of \$0.48 per share per quarter instead of \$0.16 per share per month that was paid prior to this date.
-The annual dividend remains at \$1.92 per share.
-One of Keyera's priorities is to maintain the current dividend while preserving a low dividend payout ratio and strong financial position.
-In determining the level of cash dividends to shareholders, Keyera's board of directors considers current and expected future levels of distributable cash flow, capital expenditures, borrowings and debt repayments, changes in working capital requirements and other factors.
+Effective with the dividend that was declared in the second quarter of 2023, Keyera paid a dividend of \$0.48 per share per quarter instead of \$0.16 per share per month that was paid prior to this date.